When it comes to reheating eggs, it can be tricky to get the right balance.

 How to reheat frozen egg casserole

 You can reheat egg casserole straight from frozen in the oven.
-Preheat the oven to 350 and wrap the casserole in foil.
-Heat for 20 minutes for a slice or 40-60 minutes for a whole casserole.
+Preheat the oven to 350°F (180°C) and wrap the casserole in foil.
+Heat a slice for 20 minutes or a whole casserole for 40-60 minutes.
 You can also blast the egg casserole in the microwave for 2-3 minutes, but you risk ending up with rubbery eggs.

 Alternatively, thaw the egg casserole in the fridge overnight.
 Then reheat it using any of the options above.